 UST Highlander 2

-UST Gear or Ultimate Survival Technologies made a name building quality survival equipment like compasses, fire starters, and knives.
+UST Gear or Ultimate Survival Technologies made a name for themselves by building quality survival equipment like compasses, fire starters, and knives.
 To expand its brand and reach out into other outdoor equipment like tents, sleeping pads, and cooking gear, the company has completely updated its look to fun, bright colors and launched entirely new products like the Highlander 2 tent.

 A lightweight backpacking tent at heart, the Highlander 2 can be used anywhere, anytime.
 It features a unique single-pole structure spanning one corner to the other.
 The rest is pitched out with short tent poles.
 You can leave two of the poles at home and just use the trekking poles you already have.
 Opposite the one large door, a smaller opening into a dry vestibule lets you store gear out of the way but still have access to it.
 The bright colors will make it easy to find at the campsite and at night.